Compassion & Choices NY Weekly Why: What About Faith? (March 21)

 Good afternoon!

 Today I’d like to talk to you about faith and religion.
 Did you know that the majority of people who identify themselves as adhering to a faith or religious group support giving terminally ill people the peaceful option of medical aid in dying?
-Poll after poll has shown this support, including a survey done by Lifeway Research, a Christian research institute.
+Poll after poll has shown this support, including survey done by Lifeway Research, a Christian research institute.

 More recently, a November 2021 poll conducted by Susquehanna Polling & Research shows strong majorities of people of faith support giving people this compassionate option: 78% support among those who are Jewish, 67% Catholic, 67% Muslim, and 68% Protestant.